azimuth-cloud/zenith/docs/server.md

     tag: <valid tag>
 ```

-You may also wish to change the images used for Consul (see below).

 ## Managing resource consumption

 In a production environment, it is important to constrain the resources available to each